phac-nml/irida/CONTRIBUTING.md

 * Use one of the IDE specific code formatter files.
 [Eclipse](https://irida.corefacility.ca/documentation/developer/files/eclipse-code-formatter.xml) or [IntelliJ Idea](https://irida.corefacility.ca/documentation/developer/files/intellij-code-style-schemes.xml) to ensure a consistent code style is applied.
 * Write JavaDoc for all functions, classes, and files you add or edit.
 Our continuous integration suite will fail for missing or invalid JavaDoc.
 * Write inline documentation for any complicated code blocks.
 * Write tests for your bugfix or feature.
 If the change is anything user facing, a full integration test should be written to test the change.
-See more about our testing environment in the [IRIDA Development Primer](https://irida.corefacility.ca/documentation/developer/getting-started/).
+See more about our testing environment in the [IRIDA Development Primer].

 For JavaScript or HTML submissions, the standards are similar:
 * `prettier` is automatically run on commit to format your JavaScript files when you make a commit to ensure a consistent code style is applied.